schibsted/sdk-js-event-tracking-contrib/README.md

 `clientId` - a string representing your organization, such as `VG` or `BT`

+`pageId` - a unique string for the current page/article/ad/view.
+If the current page/view doensn't have a pageId, leave it out, or provide a static string such as `'frontpage'`.

 ## Recommended options

 `userId` - If the user has a userId, please provide this as an option.
 The user must have agreed to terms and condition

-`pageId` - a unique string for the current page/article/ad/view.
-If the current page/view doensn't have a pageId, leave it out, or provide a static string such as `'frontpage'` If not provided, the SDK will use `document.location` as pageId.

 Category - Category is not an option itself, but it should go in to the provider as demonstrated below.